ClementNerma/TSCore/README.md

 You can also take a look at the [examples](examples/).

+## Documentation

+Types documentation can be got by running `yarn docs`.
+HTML files will be put in the `docs/` folder.

 ## License

 This project is released under the terms of license Apache 2.0.